Jmuccigr/jmuccigr.github.io/courses/240/helpful_items.md

 -----

 ## Tools
 - Markdown - Light-weight text-to-HTML conversion tool that lets you write reasonably formatted documents as very readable text.
 The [original incarnation](http://daringfireball.net/projects/markdown/) belongs to John Gruber, but it's been widely adopted and there are many competing versions today.
-Markdown editors include:
+    - Markdown editors include:
         - [Text Wrangler](http://www.barebones.com/products/textwrangler/) - a free text editor with syntax highlighting
         - [MacDown](https://macdown.uranusjr.com) (Macs) - offers rendered previews of the text as you write it
         - [MarkDownPad](http://www.markdownpad.com) (Windows) - offers rendered previews of the text as you write it
+    - [Markdown demo site](https://markdown-here.com/livedemo.html) - test your markdown live
 - pandoc - Command-line [software](http://pandoc.org/) that converts documents between many formats, including markdown.
 - Zotero - On-line [reference manager](https://zotero.org/).
 You'll be organizing your references this way throughout the semester and for your final paper.